Aftershow

 An aftershow or after-show is a genre of television talk show whose topic is another television program.
-An aftershow is typically broadcast immediately after a new episode of its corresponding program to help retain the audience, and to provide additional discussion and content related to the program (such as analysis and behind-the-scenes material).
+An aftershow is typically broadcast immediately after a new episode of its corresponding program, to help retain the audience, and to provide additional discussion and content related to the program (such as analysis and behind-the-scenes material).
 Aftershows may also include guest appearances by a show's staff or cast, and emphasize viewer contributions.
+A similar, earlier concept in sports broadcasting is the post-game show.
+The rewatch podcast is a related, less time-sensitive concept, often recorded after the series has ended and entered reruns or video on demand.

 Format

 An aftershow's typical format, pioneered by Howard Stern's The Wrap-Up Show on Sirius Satellite Radio in 2006, is two or more people discussing a just-aired episode.
 This is sometimes accompanied by bonus material from the series, or special guests such as actors or creative staff.
 TV channels see aftershows as a cheap way to provide more content for avid fans of popular series, as a venue for interacting with fans directly, and to help provide additional context and analysis to the series' narrative and themes.
 Aftershows can also help a channel retain viewers after an episode airs.

+Some aftershows—particularly those involving reality series—are structured as a news magazine-like program with feature stories (often focusing on behind the scenes material), and interviews with eliminated and former contestants.
+Some of these examples, including American Idol Extra, Britain's Got More Talent, Strictly Come Dancing: It Takes Two, and The Xtra Factor, primarily aired on a sister channel to the network that carried the main program (such as BBC Two, ITV2, and the Fox Reality Channel).
+For its former coverage of the Indian Premier League in cricket, Sony Pictures Networks aired Extraaa Innings T20—which combined the aftershow concept with elements of a traditional sports post-game show by featuring both match analysis and entertainment segments such as celebrity interviews.
+The Channel 4 talk show The Last Leg with Adam Hills was originally conceived as an aftershow for its coverage of the 2012 Summer Paralympics, but proved successful enough to be renewed as a standalone series.